9 Types Of Legal Entity in Germany for Business Incorporation

 • It is managed by the owner who oversees all the activities of the firm and is totally responsible for the company’s liabilities and obligations.

 • Due to its exemption from corporation tax, tax reporting is also straightforward.
-Nevertheless, individual income taxes remain applicable for such types of company in Germany.
+Nevertheless, individual income taxes remain applicable for such types of companies in Germany.

-• There isn’t any capital requirement in order to form a sole proprietorship in Germany.
+• There isn’t any capital requirement to form a sole proprietorship in Germany.

 • Beginning November 1, 2008, a new kind of GmbH, the entrepreneurial company at limited liability has been made available.